witstan/Java-Learning/README.md

 1. Wrote a method for outputting digits of a positive integer in recursive form

 # Daily Update on 2022/12/07
-> learnt about contents below and Exercised
+> learnt about contents below and did exercises
 1. Object Type Casting
 2. instanceof Keyword
 3. Polymorphism Exercises